tuckpuck/BigO_Assessment/README.md

     O(n^2)

-    > O(n) is the best time complexity that sorting algorithms can have.
-In this list O(log n) is faster, however it is generally used for searching rather than sorting.
+    > O(n) is the best time complexity for sorting algorithms.
+Of the above O(log n) is faster than O(n), however it is generally optimized for searching rather than sorting.

 ---

  6. Describe what sets these these 3 complexities apart from each other: O(1), O(n) and O(n^2)

-    > O(1) - Constant - takes the same amount of time regardless of input size because only one operation is performed.
+    > O(1) - Constant - takes a constant amount of time regardless of input size because only one operation is performed.
     O(n) - linear - running time increases proportionally to the size of input.
     O(n^2) - quadratic - running time increases as the square of the size of input.

 ---

 7. How would you recognize O(log n) and O(n log n) time complexities in a function?